Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape

 for some $\alpha_1, \ldots, \alpha_n \in \R$.
 Then for all $i \in [d_1]$,

 But $A$ is of full rank, so this implies that $\alpha_i = 0$ for all $i \in [n]$.
-As a result, if $A$ is full rank then $\nabla_b F(w, b, X)$ is full rank.
-Furthermore, under the assumptions of the Theorem on $X$ then by the same argument used in the proof of Theorem~\ref{possibly-empty-regions} it also holds that $\nabla_{(w, b)} F(w, b, X)$ is rank.
+As a result, if $A$ is full rank then $\nabla_b F(w, b, v,X)$ is full rank, and in particular $\nabla_{(w, b, v )} F(w, b, v,X)$ is rank.
 Therefore, to show most non-empty activation regions have no bad local minima, it suffices to show most non-empty activation regions are defined by a full rank binary matrix $A$.

 To this end, if $A$ is a binary matrix with step vector rows, we say that $A$ is \emph{diverse} if it satisfies the following properties: \begin{enumerate} \item For all $k \in [n]$, there exists $i \in [d_1]$ such that $A_{i, \cdot} \in \{\xi^{(k,0)}, \xi^{(k,1)}\}$. \item There exists $i \in [d_1]$ such that $A_{i,\cdot} = \xi^{(1, 1)}$. \end{enumerate} We proceed by i) showing all diverse matrices are of full rank and then ii) non-empty activation regions are defined by a diverse matrix.
 Suppose $A$ is diverse and denote the span of the rows of $A$ by $\operatorname{row}(A)$.
 Then $\xi^{(1, 1)} = (1,\ldots,1) \in \text{row}(A)$ and for each $k \in [n]$ either $\xi^{(k, 0)}$ or $\xi^{(k, 1)}$ is in $\text{row}(A)$.
 Observe if $\xi^{(k, 0)} \in \text{row}(A)$ then $1 - \xi^{(k, 0)} = \xi^{(k, 1)} \in \text{row}(A)$, therefore for all $k \in [n]$ $\xi^{(k, 1)} \in \text{row}(A)$.
 As the set of vectors